A Complete Guide to Refinancing With Bad Credit & Late Payments

 - Sell your home – It’s important to consider whether or not selling is the right option before refinancing, since refinancing typically comes with closing costs that add to your overall debt burden

 - Sale-leaseback – It’s commonly assumed that once you sell your house, you’ll have to move out.
 But that isn’t always the case.
 The right buyer, like a sale-leaseback, might agree to a contract that lets you stay in your home for a set period of time (or even indefinitely) as a renter.
 That way, you get the benefits of moving and the cash from the sale without the hassles of actually having to move out.

 You can also consider options like a mortgage loan modification or recast, however, there are pros and cons to those as well.
 Check out our comparison of a loan modification vs. refinance and our pros and cons list of a recast vs. refinance for more information.

 While it’s sometimes possible to refinance a mortgage with bad credit and late payments, you can always consider an alternative option that has the same result with fewer hurdles and less hassle.

-At EasyKnock, we know you’ve put time and energy into maintaining your home, and we think you should benefit whether or not you have a low credit score or late payment history.
-Whether you want to buy a new home in a year or stay put for the foreseeable future, our customized solutions help you convert your home equity to cash now.
+You’ve put time and energy into maintaining your home, and you should benefit whether or not you have a low credit score or late payment history.
+Whether you want to buy a new home in a year or stay put for the foreseeable future, a sale-leaseback solution can help you convert your home equity to cash now.

-With EasyKnock, you sell us your house, getting you the cash you need.
+Through a sale-leaseback, you sell us your house, getting you the cash you need.
 You then receive a lease to stay in the house paying monthly rent until you’re ready to either repurchase the house or move out.
-If you choose the latter, EasyKnock will put the house for sale on the open market and when it sells, you receive any appreciation.

 - Chicago Sun Times.
 More than 6 million U.S. households missed their rent or mortgage payment in September.